passagemath/passagemath/pkgs/sagemath-doc-html/README.rst

 ======================================================================
- Sage: Open Source Mathematics Software: Documentation in HTML format
+ passagemath: Documentation in HTML format
 ======================================================================

 About SageMath